spyder-ide/spyder/CONTRIBUTING.md

   $ git rebase --onto 3.x master my_branch
 ```

 ##  Running Tests

-Install our test dependencies:
+To install our test dependencies under Anaconda:

 ```bash
   $ conda install --file requirements/test_requirements.txt -c spyder-ide
 ```

-or using `pip` (not recommended):
+If using `pip` (for experts only), run the following from the directory
+where your git clone is stored:
 ```bash
   $ pip install -r requirements/test_requirements.txt
 ```

-To run the Spyder test suite, please use (from the root spyder directory):
+To run the Spyder test suite, please use (from the `spyder` root directory):
 ```bash
   $ python runtests.py
 ```